richpeaua/linux-sysadmin-interview-questions/README.md

 #### [[⬆]](#toc) <a name='general'>General Questions:</a>

 - [ ] Talk about your preferred development/administration environment.
-(OS, Editor, Browsers, Tools etc.
+(OS, Editor, Browsers, Tools etc.)
 - [ ] Tell me about the last major Linux project you finished.
 - [ ] Tell me about the biggest mistake you've made in [some recent time period] and how you would do it differently today.
 What did you learn from this experience?
 - [ ] Why we must choose you?
-- [ ] What function does DNS play on a network?
+- [*] What function does DNS play on a network?
+DNS allows domain names entered into a web browser or web application to be translated into an IP address that will allow the computer systems to find and communicate with each other.
 - [ ] What is HTTP?
 - [ ] What is an HTTP proxy and how does it work?
 - [ ] Describe briefly how HTTPS works.